 How long have you been painting homes in the area?

 This will ensure that you end up working with a company that has experience painting different Denver homes.

 Which houses have you painted in my area?

 A company that has been in the area for a significant amount of time should be able to give you addresses for homes they’ve painted in the area.
 These aren’t the same of references however, it should give you a good idea of what their finished product looks like.

 Do you have references I can speak with?

 Neighbors of yours that can vouch for the quality and value of the paint job are important when hiring a painting contractor.

 Do you test for lead?

-Some older homes may still have their original lead paint.
-A company that is used to working in the area should be able to recognize lead paint and test for it when appropriate.
+Some older homes in Denver may still have their original lead paint.
+A company that is used to working in Denver should be able to recognize lead paint and test for it when appropriate.